 This target includes all of TC Transcontinental operational facilities.
 Our printing and packaging plants use electricity and fossil fuels to operate their production equipment and to heat, ventilate and cool buildings.
-Each year, electricity, natural gas and propane consumption data from our business units is used to calculate our Scope 1 (direct emissions from owned or controlled sources) and Scope 2 (indirect emissions from the generation of purchased energy) emissions.
-New KPIs on GHG intensity will be reporting starting 2020.
+Each year, electricity, natural gas, and propane consumption data from our business units is used to calculate our Scope 1 (direct emissions from owned or controlled sources) and Scope 2 (indirect emissions from the generation of purchased energy) emissions.
+The COVID-19 pandemic significantly affected our operations in 2020 and is reflected in our annual greenhouse gas (GHG) emissions.
+The decrease is notably attributable to the temporary closure of some of our printing facilities in Canada.
+The marked reduction in GHGs in 2020 is therefore mainly caused by the effects of the COVID19 pandemic on our operations.
+To better understand the variations in our GHG emissions, we began a relative analysis of our GHG emissions in 2020, linking them to our production volumes.
+This new KPI will now be reported annually in our CSR Progress Reports.

 (C4.2) Did you have any other climate-related targets that were active in the reporting year?

 No other climate-related targets